zeljkoobrenovic/grounded-architecture/_posts/2022-07-09-effortless.md

 <br>
 ### 12. LIFT: Harness the Strength of Ten

-Use teaching as a lever to harness the strength of ten, achieving a far-reaching impact by teaching others to teach.
-You’ll notice how much you learn when you live what you teach.
-You can disseminate knowledge effectively by telling stories that are easily understood and repeated.

 Teaching others is an accelerated way to learn.
 When you prepare to teach, you increase your engagement, focus more intently, listen to understand and think about the underlying logic so you can articulate the ideas in your own words.
 This process not only reinforces your own understanding but also enhances your ability to convey complex concepts.

+Use teaching as a lever to harness the strength of ten, achieving a far-reaching impact by teaching and by teaching others to teach.
+You'll notice how much you learn when you live what you teach.
+You can disseminate knowledge effectively by telling stories that are easy to understand and repeat.

-Ensure your messages are easy to understand and hard to misunderstand.
-By simplifying and clarifying your communication, you make it easier for others to grasp and remember the knowledge you share, amplifying your impact.
+Ensuring your messages are easy to understand and hard to misunderstand is not just a communication strategy.
+It's a powerful tool for amplifying your impact.
+By simplifying and clarifying your communication, you make it easier for others to grasp and remember the knowledge you share, thereby increasing the reach and effectiveness of your message.
+This underscores the crucial role you play in knowledge sharing and the impact you can have on others.

+One motivation for writing this book is to create reusable material that teaches others about pragmatic approaches to running architecture practices and give them material they can reuse to teach others the same.

 <br>
 <img style="margin-top: -20px; width: 100%; "